-With the fall semester under way, Transportation Services wants to highlight accessible parking and transportation options available for UW campus community members and visitors with disabilities.
-Read on to learn more about accessible parking and transportation options to get to, from, and around campus.
+With the fall semester well under way, Transportation Services wants to highlight accessible parking and transportation options available for UW-Madison campus community members and visitors with disabilities.
+Read on to learn more about accessible parking and transportation options at UW.

 - Accessible permit parking

 - Accessible visitor parking

 - Accessible transportation options

 - Resources for building access, sidewalks, and multi-use paths

 - How to report an issue